Skip to main content

 • is a shareholder in the organisation and receives a financial benefit.

-Conflicts of interest are not fixed and can evolve as a result of social activities such as club or organisation membership.
-Continuous review is necessary to ensure impartial/good governance.
+Conflicts of interest are not fixed and can change because of social activities such as club or organisation membership.
+It’s important to keep reviewing this to ensure independence and good governance.

-Conflicts don’t necessarily prevent someone from joining the governing body.
-However, organisations should have measures in place to identify and manage conflicts of interest.
+Conflicts don’t always stop someone from joining the governing body.
+However, organisations should have processes to identify and manage conflicts of interest.

 Key principles

-Adopt a conflict of interest policy that outlines how the organisation will handle conflicts of interest.
-It should define the method the governing body will take to address and respond to situations.
+Have a conflict of interest policy that explains how the organisation will handle conflicts of interest.
+It should define how the governing body will address and respond to actual or apparent conflicts of interest.

-Create and maintain a register of interests to understand potential conflicts before they arise and give the governing body time to consider how best to manage them.
-New governing body members should complete a declaration of interest on appointment.
+Have a register of interests to understand potential conflicts before they come up.
+Give the governing body time to think about how best to manage them.
+Develop a declaration of interest form for new governing body members to complete when they’re appointed.

 Create and promote a culture of disclosure.
-Declarations of interest should be a standing agenda item at meetings so that members are encouraged to regularly discuss, disclose and manage conflict of interest issues.
+Declarations of interest should be a standing agenda item at meetings.
+This encourages members to regularly discuss, disclose and manage conflicts of interest.

-Promptly manage conflicts of interest.
-Depending on the circumstances a governing body member may be required to:
+Manage conflicts of interest quickly.
+Depending on the circumstances, a governing body member may need to:

 • remove themselves from the room

-Conflicts of interest may be identified by someone other than the person who has the conflict.
-In some situations, conflicts can arise that are serious or which regularly impact the ability of the governing body member to make decisions in the best interests of both the organisation and the people receiving care.
-In these cases, the governing body member would need to consider if they can continue or if they need to resign.
+The person with the conflict or someone else can identify a conflict of interest.
+Conflicts can be serious and can affect a governing body member’s ability to make decisions in the best interests of both the organisation and people receiving care.
+In these cases, the member needs to think about if they can continue in their role or if they need to resign.

-1. A governing body member identifies that they have a conflict of interest
+• A governing body member identifies that they have a conflict of interest.

-3. The Chair/and or other members of the governing body decide on the appropriate action to address the conflict and document the decision
+• The chair and other members of the governing body decide on the appropriate action to address the conflict.
+They document their decision.

-4. The governing body informs the conflicted governing body member of the outcome.
+• The governing body tells the conflicted governing body member of the outcome.

-More detailed guidance on this obligation can be found in this Regulatory Bulletin
+You can find more detailed guidance on this obligation in this Regulatory Bulletin.

 Was this page useful?